 This sector is very diverse with organizations handling from thousands to hundreds of millions of dollars in funds per year.
-However despite the size and scope of any of them, corporate governance is the basic character that they have.
-This has seen the necessity of audit committees face some difficulties in being set up in these organizations and is thus very important to understand the roles and importance of said committees for those organizations that have embraced them.
+However, despite the size and scope of any of them, corporate governance is the basic character that they have.
+This has seen the necessity of audit committees face some difficulties in being set up in these non-profit organization and is thus very important to understand the roles and importance of said committees for those organizations that have embraced them.

-Corporate governance has been the organizations main focus since the implementation of the Sarbanes-Oxley Act, 2002.
-Member of the accounting committee have however been trying to push for the same rules to be implemented to NGOs and focus more on stronger fiscal accountability.
+Corporate governance has been the organization’s main focus since the implementation of the Sarbanes-Oxley Act, 2002.
+Member of the accounting committee has however been trying to push for the same rules to be implemented to NGOs and focus more on stronger fiscal accountability.
 NGOs usually have audit committees who are assigned various roles as discussed.

 Understanding the NGO / Non-Profit Organization

 Due to criticism that these organizations have weak internal controls due to lack of segregation of duties, poor training, understaffing just to mention but a few, these organizations have tried to compensate by having audit committees.
 Their most critical role is to oversee internal controls and management of risk.
 Understanding the difference between an NGO and a for-profit organization is crucial in fully grasping their roles to the board and committee members.
 The differences are stated as follows;

 - An NGO’s mission is philosophical rather than profit making.